 Carson recovered well from the six-hour surgery.
 Following additional weeks of recovery in the pediatric intensive care unit (PICU), Carson finally went home and spent his first Thanksgiving with Kari, his father, Drew and his 4-year-old sister, Aubree.

-While Carson’s heart improved slightly, follow-up examinations conducted by pediatric cardiologists Elizabeth (Tess) Saarel, MD, and Shahnawaz Amdani, MD, revealed a moderate leak in his mitral heart valve.
+While Carson’s heart improved slightly, follow-up examinations conducted by pediatric cardiologists including Shahnawaz Amdani, MD, revealed a moderate leak in his mitral heart valve.
 Additionally, his left ventricle, which had been working harder to overcome the initial blood flow issue, remained problematic.

-“Initially, we wanted to do the most effective but least invasive repair for him as possible.
-And while he improved, it wasn’t to the point where his heart could fully recover and he could grow normally,” says Dr. Saarel.
-“That's why Dr. Najm ended up doing the Ross-Konno procedure while fixing the leaky mitral valve and removing some scar tissue from the left ventricle.”
+Carson's cardiologists wanted him to have the most effective but least invasive repair as possible.
+And while he improved, it wasn’t to the point where his heart could fully recover and he could grow normally.
+The Ross-Konno procedure would fix the leaky mitral valve and remove some scar tissue from the left ventricle.

 By 3 months old, Carson underwent three heart procedures to help repair his aortic stenosis.
 (Courtesy: Kari Erdman)